Pay your fines

 If you have received an overdue notice in error, or for any other questions regarding fines, fees and charges, please contact the Circulation Manager at the owning library or the Privileges Desk for items in the Gardner (MAIN) Stacks.

 Clear a library account block (fines over $50)

 Any Library account with a bill $50 or greater will be blocked from access to all Library services, including the proxy server, until the debt is reduced below $50.

 Clear a campus-wide block (fines over $200)

-UC Berkeley students who have owed the Library $200 or more for at least 30 days will also be blocked campus-wide with the Registrar's Office.
+UC Berkeley students who have owed the Library $200 or more at any one time will also be blocked campus-wide with the Registrar's Office.
 Students blocked by the Registrar's Office will not be able to obtain transcripts or register for classes.
-Blocks are removed after all outstanding bills and fines have been paid.
+Registration Blocks are removed after all outstanding bills and fines to the library have been paid.